aidswidjaja/status/content/issues/bchan.md

 section: issue
 ---

 bchan is currently down due to a deployment on the production server gone wrong.
-I will aim to restore services soon! {{< track "2020-05-31 14:20:00" >}}
+I will aim to restore services soon!

+*Update*: it appears that during the deploymnet the server was overloaded.
+Currently investigating how to bring it back to normal operation.

 And happy halloween!